twylie/virosearch/README.md

 The `virosearch varcallpe` command creates the following files within the `--results-dir` directory:

-`cmd.sh` --- An example shell command for running the variant calling pipeline.
+`cmd.sh`: An example shell command for running the variant calling pipeline.
 This command runs Snakemake on the variant calling pipeline (`varcallpe.smk`) Snakefile instructions.

-`config.yaml` --- A configuration file used by Snakemake when executing the variant calling pipeline.
+`config.yaml`: A configuration file used by Snakemake when executing the variant calling pipeline.
 Essentially, all configuration and settings for the pipeline are contained within this file.
 This configuration is custom for this instance of running the pipeline, as defined by the arguments supplied in the `virosearch varcallpe` command.

-`sample_key.tsv` --- A dataframe-friendly version of the sample key information provided under the `--sample-key` argument for `virosearch varcallpe` command.
+`sample_key.tsv`: A dataframe-friendly version of the sample key information provided under the `--sample-key` argument for `virosearch varcallpe` command.

-`varcallpe.smk` --- Code used by Snakemake to execute the full variant calling pipeline.
+`varcallpe.smk`: Code used by Snakemake to execute the full variant calling pipeline.

-`smk/` --- The default processing/results directory where Snakemake will write all of the pipeline output files.
+`smk/`: The default processing/results directory where Snakemake will write all of the pipeline output files.
 You can modify the path to output with the `--smk-dir` argument.

 The fourth (and last) command executes the Snakemake variant calling pipeline using the example `PROCESSING/cmd.sh` shell command.
 Output from the pipeline write to `PROCESSING/smk/` directory.